-Blogging is no longer just a hobby; it’s a business strategy, and it has been embraced by 80 percent of B2B marketers and 36 percent of Fortune 500 companies.
+Blogging is no longer just a hobby; it’s a business strategy.
+At least 80 percent of B2B marketers and 36 percent of Fortune 500 companies embrace it.
 According to research, 61 percent of customers are likely to buy from companies which create custom content.

 If you’re reading this article, it’s because you already understand the importance of a vibrant blog and you’re wondering how to get started.
 You may even have the content strategy down to a pat, but you’re looking for trustworthy people who can implement it properly.